 With Canva, creating shapes, charts, logos, graphics, and presentations is a breeze.
 It’s also possible to create custom fonts using the built-in design tools on the service.

 - Crazy Egg

 Another invaluable tool for any new business is Crazy Egg.
 This tool is commonly used for data collection to gain insights into your customers.
 The service offers a range of tools and features, including:

 - A/B testing tools

 - scroll maps

-All these tools can help startups see into how customers are interacting with your site, what they are looking for, for how long, and which areas of the website need a little revamping.
-Crazy Egg is a beneficial tool in improving the usability of your site as well as optimizing it for better conversion.
+All these tools can help startups see into how customers interact with your site, what they are looking for, for how long, and which areas of the website need a little revamping.
+Crazy Egg is a beneficial tool in improving the usability of your site and optimizing it for better conversion.

 And last on this list of essential tools for small businesses is Slack.
 Famous for its collaborative messaging service, Slack is perfect for small teams who need to brainstorm new product ideas or plan video marketing for small businesses.
 Its ‘channels’ features allow you to separate topics, so important conversation threads about the company aren’t buried underneath other less essential discussions.

 Slack groups are great for sharing content as well as for networking with essential figures within your industry.
-And because it is easy to use, it’s been a favorite messaging tool within the professional environment.
+It’s been a favorite messaging tool within the professional environment because it is easy to use.